jacksleight/laravel-omni/README.md

 ### Controllers

-To render a component from a controller action use the `mount` view macro or `mount` method:
+To render a component from a controller action use the `mount` view macro:

 ```php
 use App\Omni\Counter;